 - There are significantly increased penalties for any breach of the regulation, not just data breaches.

 - There will be a legal requirement to notify the Information Commissioner’s Office (ICO) of any security breaches.
-However, the ICO has clarified that mandatory reporting only applies to a personal data breach if it’s likely to result in a risk to people’s rights and freedoms.
-Ideally this should be no later than 72 hours after the organisation first becomes aware of the breach.
+The ICO has clarified that mandatory reporting only applies to a personal data breach if it’s likely to result in a risk to people’s rights and freedoms.
+It seems likely that any breach of health data would require reporting.
+This should be no later than 72 hours after the practice first becomes aware of the breach.